 Restore the content #

 Since I messed it up, I decided to delete all the content.
-After having deleting everything manually in the root directory, I Ran these:
+After having deleted everything manually in the root directory, I ran these:

 git add . git commit -m "Deleting everything." git push origin <master-branch>